-Upon request, a Client or Consumer shall be informed of the existence, use, and disclosure of his/her personal information and shall be given access to that information, and be able to challenge the accuracy and completeness of the information and have it amended as appropriate.
+Upon request, a Client or Consumer shall be informed of the existence, use, and disclosure of his/her personal information and shall be given access to that information, and be able to challenge the accuracy and completeness of the information and have it amended, or consent withdrawn, as appropriate.

 Usually, the best way to address the complaint is to raise the issue as soon as it comes up with the person the Client or Consumer is dealing with.
 Even if the Client or Consumer doesn’t notice the issue right away, the Client or Consumer can always get in touch with us at any time to voice their complaint.